 In-kind contributions received by the Organization are recorded at fair market value and recognized as revenue in the accounting period in which they are received.
-During 2014 the Organization received no in-kind contributions in the form of specialized services or assets.
+As of December 31, 2015 and 2014, in-kind contributions were \$7,975 and \$0, respectively.

-NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) Revenue Recognition
+NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)